tefkah/thesis-writing/The Wavefunction with Phase Covers the Wavefunction Squared.md

 ctime: 20210516214617
 ---

-# The wavefunction with phase covers the wavefunction squared
+# The Wavefunction with Phase Covers the Wavefunction Squared

 The space of the wavefunction multiplied with some  [[Geometric Phase|phase]]  $e^{i\theta}\ket{\psi}$, say $X$, [[Cover|cover]]s the space of the probabilty density of the wavefunction, the wavefunction modulo-squared $|\psi|^2$, say $Y$.